iExecBlockchainComputing/iexec-sdk/README.md

 iexec.**task.obsTask ( taskid: Bytes32 \[, { dealid: Bytes32 }\] )** => Observable < **{ subscribe: Function({ next: Function({ message: String, task: Task }), error: Function(Error), complete: Function() }) }** >

-> return an observable with subscribe method the task status changes.
+> return an observable with subscribe method to monitor the task status changes.
 >
 > - next is called with initial status and after every status update
 > - error is called once on error and stops the updates